yamada-lab/enteropathway_api_tutorial/README.md

 * [Enteropathway](https://enteropathway.org) is a manually curated human gut specific database for metabolic pathways.

-* A user account is needed to access Enteropathway by REST API.
+* Registration of a user account is needed to access Enteropathway by REST API.

 * This tutorial is based on the [Enteropathway REST API](https://enteropathway.org/#/api).